Low AirPods Volume on MS Teams

 If neither disabling profiles is possible, tweak audio enhancements:

-2. Under Playback, find AirPods Stereo, select Properties.
+2. Under Playback, select AirPods Stereo and then click Properties.

 3. On the Enhancements tab, enable Loudness Equalization.

-4. Apply, restart Teams.
+4. Apply and restart Teams.
 You should hear increased output.

 Step 6: Reset and Re-Pair Your AirPods

-Firmware quirks can also cause low volume.
+Firmware quirks can also cause the Volume to be too low.
 A reset often helps:

 1. Put your AirPods in their case and open the lid.